Particular/docs.particular.net/samples/logging/datadog/sample.md

 ![dashboard](dashboard.png)

-### Detailed timeseries example
+### Detailed time series example

-This is a zoomed-in example of a single timeseries component.
+This is a zoomed-in example of a single time series component.
 It displays the message throughput for the entire system, with each bar color-coded by endpoint name.

 Hovering over a section shows the details of the related endpoint.